wjgilmore/dreamfactory-book/docs/chapter04.md

 [Section Forthcoming]

-## Authenticating with OpenID
+## Authenticating with OpenID Connect

 OpenID affords users the convenience of using an existing account for signing into different websites.
 Not only does this eliminate the need to juggle multiple passwords, but OpenID also gives users greater control over what personal information is shared with websites that support OpenID.
 OpenID has been widely adopted since its inception in 2005, with companies such as Google, Microsoft, and Facebook offering OpenID provider services.
 Additionally, several OpenID libraries are available for integrating with these providers.
 Commercial editions of DreamFactory (versions 2.7 and newer) also support OpenID, allowing you to use OpenID-based authentication in conjunction with your APIs.

 ### Configuring OpenID Connect

 To configure DreamFactory's OpenID connector, you'll first need to identify an OpenID provider.
 This provider manages the credentials your users will use for authentication purposes.
-For the purposes of this tutorial we'll use Google's implementation.
+For the purposes of this tutorial we'll use [Google's OpenID implementation](https://developers.google.com/identity/protocols/OpenIDConnect).
 If you want to follow along with this specific example you'll first need to login to [Google's API Console](https://console.developers.google.com) to create a set of OAuth2 credentials.
 After logging in, use the search field at the top of the screen to search for `OAuth`.
 In the dropdown that appears choose `Credentials` (see below screenshot).

 <p>
 <img src="/images/04/openid/google-search.png" width="600">